Last Updated on

-Your circulatory, nervous and hormonal systems all work together to help you cope with labour pain.
-If you begin to show fear, your entire system will get thrown out of whack and will then cause your body to begin to produce more stress hormones that counteract the hormones that are helpful in relieving the labour pains and help to enhance labour.
-There are physiological reactions caused by fear that reduce the flow of blood to the uterus, thereby causing the muscles within to tire out faster.
+Your circulatory, nervous, and hormonal systems all work together to help you cope with labour pain.
+If you begin to show fear, your entire system will get thrown out of whack and will then cause your body to start to produce more stress hormones that counteract the hormones that are helpful in relieving the labour pains and help to enhance labour.
+There are physiological reactions caused by the fear that reduce the flow of blood to the uterus, thereby causing the muscles within to tire out faster.
 This results in more pain.

 8. Learn About Labour:

-“Knowledge is power” and the more you learn about what to expect during labour, the better prepared you will be.
-You can always seek the advice of your doctor, doula or friends and members of your family who have been through childbirth.
+“Knowledge is power,” and the more you learn about what to expect during labour, the better prepared you will be.
+You can always seek the advice of your doctor, doula, or friends and members of your family who have been through childbirth.

 9. Pain Medication:

 The epidural was once taken as a shot that would numb your lower half completely.
 But now, most hospitals use the drip technique that is controlled by the patient.
-The setting is usually kept on low, but the patient is allowed to press a button that usually releases more if needed.
+The setting is usually kept on low, but the patient is allowed to press a button that releases more if needed.

 10. Comfortable Environment:

-During birth, your environment can play a huge part in if you are able to relax and be more comfortable during labour.
+During birth, your environment can play a huge part in deciding if you are able to relax and be more comfortable during labour.
 It is best to have the lights turned down and your favourite calming music playing.
 Bringing objects from home that make your room smell and feel more familiar will instantly help you become more relaxed.